AlyssaJuarez221/Store_Sales/README.md

   If this project taught me anything, it't that I need to work on my neural network skills.
 I hope to prefect them in the near future.

   ##How to Reproduce Results
   Plug in your dataset, identify and rewrite your X,y and youre good to go!
+NOTE: Each model operates as a function, so if you wish to slice your data into sections this will help you analyze those sections with ease

   ## Overview of files in repo
   * code.ipnyb - the jupyter notebook containing all of my code and findings